 In meeting Class 1 requirements, Meridian will be commercially proving new forms of Best Available Control Technology “BACT”, and establishing Davis as the new standard that all refineries should meet with the Lowest Achievable Emission Rates.
 This may result in such technology becoming mandatory for future refinery construction, raising the bar and reducing pollution over time.
 In the future, other refineries will need to evolve and elevate their practices to meet the same standards.

-Meridian has filed this October the “Permit to Construct” (PTC) with the North Dakota Department of Health Air Quality Division as a “Synthetic Minor Source” opposed to a “Major Source.”
+Meridian was issued the “Permit to Construct” (PTC) from the North Dakota Department of Health Air Quality Division as a “Synthetic Minor Source” on June 13th 2018.
 Achieving a Synthetic Minor Source is possible due to Meridian applying the highest level of “Best Available Control Technology” (BACT) to detect and control any fugitive emissions.

-Meridian has been granted its Draft Permit of the Water Allocation of the Davis Refinery, and expects the Permit sometime in August of 2017.
+Meridian has been granted its Draft Permit of the Water Allocation of the Davis Refinery, the final Permit issuance on February 1st, 2019.
 The water will be drawn from an extremely deep aquifer that is not used as a potable water source.